 What is heat exhaustion?

-What increases my risk of heat exhaustion?
+What increases my risk for heat exhaustion?

 What are the signs and symptoms of heat exhaustion?

-- You may feel faint, dizzy, weak, or tired.
+- Feeling faint, dizzy, or weak

 How is heat exhaustion diagnosed?